sandesha-shetty/trucker/README.md

-This is ReadMe for the trucker
+This is ReadMe file for the trucker
--Sandesha Shetty
+Fleet Management IOT Api